-(b) If the undertakings are accepted, the investigation of injury shall nevertheless be completed if the exporting signatory so desires or the importing signatory so decides. (c) The fact that governments or exporters do not offer such undertakings or do not accept an invitation to do so, shall in no way prejudice the consideration of the case.
+(c) Price undertakings may be suggested by the authorities in the importing country, but no exporter shall be forced to enter into such an undertaking.
+The fact that governments or exporters do not offer such undertakings or do not accept an invitation to do so, shall in no way prejudice the consideration of the case.
+However, the authorities are free to determine that a threat of injury is more likely to be realized if the subsidized imports continue.

-6. Authorities in an importing country may require any government or exporter from whom undertakings have been accepted to provide periodically any information relevant to the fulfilment of such undertakings, and to permit verification of pertinent data.
-Undertakings shall not remain in force any longer than countervailing duties could remain in force under the Agreement.
-In case of violation of undertakings, the authorities of the importing country may take expeditious actions which may constitute immediate application of provisional measures using the best information available.
-In such cases definitive duties may be levied in accordance with this Agreement on goods entered for consumption more than ninety days before the application of such provisional measures, except that any such retroactive assessment shall not apply to imports entered before the violation of the undertaking.
+6. Authorities in an importing country may require any government or exporter from whom undertakings have been accepted to provide periodically information relevant to the fulfilment of such undertakings, and to permit verification of pertinent data.
+In case of violation of undertakings, the authorities of the importing country may, under this Agreement, in conformity with its provisions, take expeditious actions which may constitute immediate application of provisional measures using the best information available.
+In such cases definitive duties may be levied in accordance with this Agreement on goods entered for consumption not more than ninety days before the application of such provisional measures, except that any such retroactive assessment shall not apply to imports entered before the violation of the undertaking.